 Reporting experience in Brussels was always one of my “unlikely to achieve in foreseeable future” goals.
 Finding a job in quality journalism has been hard enough, and doing it in Brussels, where every job vacancy is immediately filled with hundreds applications of overqualified candidates, seemed to be a mission impossible.

 Participate in Brussels largest annual running event and raise money for the Lénaïc Fund for Quality Journalism

 My last month on the fellowship has already begun and this precious time is about to come to an end.
 My first thought when I heard about the newly established Lénaïc Fund for Quality Journalism was: what a unique initiative to honour and remember a true talent that has left the world far too early.

 My experience as the first recipient of the Lénaïc Fund for Journalism has come to an end and I have only positive things to say about these months.
 I perfectly remember the moment when I was told I had been selected.
-I felt a little bit scared at first because of the big responsability that came with being the first recipient of such a special and important fellowship.

 In these days of instability in the world, it is more than ever essential for young journalists to understand the importance of quality journalism by fighting fake news and respecting the ethics of the profession